-17. Randomly select one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and:
+B. Randomly select one pay period during the fiscal period.
+For the 5 employees/officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and:

-We randomly selected one (1) pay period during the fiscal period and performed the procedures below for the five (5) employees/officials selected in procedure #16.
+We randomly selected 1 pay period during the fiscal period and performed the procedures below for the 5 employees/officials selected in procedure #9A.

-a) Observe all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
+i.
+Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
 (Note: Generally, an elected official is not eligible to earn leave and does not document his/her attendance and leave.
 However, if the elected official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.).

-b) Observe whether supervisors approved the attendance and leave of the selected employees or officials.
+ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials.

-c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.
+iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.

-d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.
+iv.
+Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-18. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
-Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy.
+Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy.